ccaglak/larago.nvim/README.md

 ## Basic Usage

+-    One keymap goto all the features listed above.
 -   `:GoBlade` goto blade on cursor
 -   `:GoBlade` goto component on cursor
 -    creates view buffer if cant find it. return view('blog.index') hit your fav keymap.